Hash-AK/EnumMadeEZ/README.md

 - Debian GNU/Linux 12 (bookworm)
 - openSUSE Leap 15.6 (hostname didnt work)

+Some dirstros had problem with printing tput/ansi color with echo so i modified the script to use printf and optionnally ansi colors instead of tput)
 And thats it.
-For the hostname roblem im not sure if its because thoose where minimal install (Docker images).
+For the hostname problem im not sure if its because thoose where minimal install (Docker images).

 # INSTALLATION